AC-Rennes-OpenSource/alambic/README.md

 The product deployment is based-on a control machine hosting Ansible scripts dealing with the remote deployment of the Alambic ETL engine and addons on different environments.

+The project [alambic-addon-mvn-archetype](https://github.com/AC-Rennes-OpenSource/alambic-addon-mvn-archetype) aims to help producing an Alambic addon and focusing on the business development.

 The SSH channel is used to control the remote machines.
 A key pair of RSA keys is generated on the control machine, whose public key is distributed on the remote hosts to simplify the SSH authentication at connection time.